 The natural arches that can be found in this area will wow visitors with their natural wonder.
 Mountain bikers will enjoy the 142-mile Kokopelli trail, while hikers will be mesmerized by the pictograph and petroglyph sites that can be encountered throughout the area.

 Floating down the Colorado River offers stunning views of the sandstone canyons that can be found here.
 Because this area is a desert water can be scarce here.
-Visitors must bring extra water with them in order to stay safe.
+Visitors must bring extra water with them to stay safe.